D-D-2/TheGame/docs/src/1_Mechanics/03_CharacterCreation.md

 All Attributes and Skills start at a 0 Modifier.
-You can adjust your Skills and Attributes using your Experience Points (XP), which will help define how capable your character for relevant actions.
+You can adjust your Skills and Attributes using your Experience Points (XP), which will help define how capable your character is for relevant actions.
 On initial character creation, you can spend or earn points by increasing or decreasing Attributes and Skill Modifiers up to -2 or +2 at Level 1.
 This upper limit increases as you level up (see table below).
 Once modifiers are set at character creation, a player may only add newly awarded Experience points.